barely-a-dev/Nash/README.md

 ## Development Status

 Nash is currently in early development (v0.0.5).
-Many features are planned or in progress, including:
+Many crucial features are planned or in progress, including:

 - Environment variables
 - Command auto-completion improvements